Leveraging Your Assets to Manage Your Wealth

 Scenario 3: Buying real estate

 Borrowing against your assets is also a way to enter a competitive real estate market.
-"Some housing markets are still pretty hot, and a lot of our clients have borrowed against their portfolios to make their purchase offers more competitive," says Erik Almazan, a senior banker at Charles Schwab Premier Bank.
-"While they could finance the purchase using a traditional mortgage, an all-cash offer—without the usual contingencies—is generally more attractive to sellers."
-In such cases, the buyer might refinance to a fixed-rate mortgage in the future and/or use the sale of their previous home to pay off the loan.
+In hot housing markets, many people borrow against their portfolios to make their purchase offers more competitive.
+While they could finance the purchase using a traditional mortgage, an all-cash offer—without the usual contingencies—is generally more attractive to sellers.
+In such cases, the buyer might refinance to a fixed-rate mortgage in the future or use the sale of their previous home to pay off the loan.

 That said, most asset-backed borrowing solutions charge variable interest rates, making them less than ideal for long-term financing.
 Plus, there's no guarantee you'll be able to obtain a mortgage in the future on the terms you seek.
 Additionally, securities-based loans are subject to risks, including the lender's right to demand immediate repayment of obligations or the pledging of additional collateral.
 Failure to meet such demands may result in liquidation of your collateral.
+(See "Evaluating your options.")

 Potential borrowing solutions